fluiddyn/fluidimage/doc/tutorials/tuto_piv.md

 ## Finding good parameters

-To find the correct parameters, we will first compute few PIV fields with the PIV work {class}`fluidimage.piv.Work`.
+In order to look for good parameters, we usually compute only PIV fields just with the PIV work {class}`fluidimage.piv.Work` (i.e. without topology).

 ```{code-cell} ipython3
 ---